 As the project transitions from the Class EA phase to the detailed design phase, there will be much more focus on the construction staging and timing of construction.
-Currently, it is anticipated that the detailed design phase will take place in 2023 and 2024, with an expected construction start of 2025.
+Currently, it is anticipated that the detailed design phase will take place in 2023, with construction potentially starting as early as 2024.
 During the detailed design phase, the Project Team and the City will need to determine the areas of greatest need, as well as the most appropriate approach to staging the multi-year construction project.
 To complete the proposed infrastructure improvements as well as streetscaping that is proposed for the Study Area, numerous years of construction are expected.